Open Season (2006 film): Production

 The ideas for Open Season came from cartoonist Steve Moore, who is known for his comic strip In the Bleachers.
 Moore and producer John Carls submitted the story to Sony in June 2002, and the film immediately went into development.
-On February 29, 2004, Sony Pictures Animation announced the beginning of the production on Open Season, its first CGI animated film.
+On February 29, 2004, Sony Pictures Animation announced the beginning of the production on Open Season, its first CGI-animated film.

 The film location was inspired by the towns of Sun Valley, Idaho and McCall, Idaho, and the Sawtooth National Forest.
 References to the Lawn Lake, Colorado, Dam flood, Longs Peak, and other points of interest in the area are depicted in the film.

 The rendering services used were Hewlett-Packard and Alias Maya.

 The Sony animation team developed a digital tool called shapers that allowed the animators to reshape the character models into stronger poses and silhouettes and subtle distortions such as squash, stretch, and smears, typical of traditional, hand drawn animation.

 To choose the voice cast, Culton blindly listened to audition tapes, unknowingly picking Lawrence and Kutcher for the lead roles.
 Their ability to improvise significantly contributed to the creative process.
 "They really became meshed with the characters", said Culton.
 Until the film's premiere, Lawrence and Kutcher never met during production.

 Reception

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 48% based on 101 reviews with an average rating of 5.4/10.
-The site's consensus reads: "Open Season is a clichéd palette of tired jokes and CGI animal shenanigans that have been seen multiple times this cinematic year."
-On Metacritic, the film has a score of 49 out of 100 based on 18 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Kevin Smith gave the film a thumbs up during an appearance as a guest critic on Ebert and Roeper, saying: "If your kids like poop jokes as much as I do, Open Season will put a big smile on their faces".
 However, Richard Roeper gave the film a thumbs down, saying, "It's just okay, the animation is uninspired".